cvalle02/test-analytic-resource-library/_pages/tutorials.md

 ### 2. DATA-LEVEL SEARCH USER GUIDES

-_How do I download datasets using the data level search?_
+_How do I download datasets using the Data level search?_

 TO BE WRITTEN

 _How do I access previously downloaded datasets?_

-TO BE WRITTEN
+1. At the top of the page, there will be a ribbon with multiple links.
+Begin by navigating to the Data Level Search then clicking on the hyperlink, **HHEAR Data Center**.
+If not yet logged-in, you will be prompted to do so before continuing.
+2. The following webpage should be the HHEAR Harmonized Data Portal.
+Under the **Data Search and Retrieval Options**, select **Retrieve Datasets/Codebooks** redirecting to the **Current Working Files Folder**, where all previously and currently downloaded files should be located.

 ### 3. DATA OUTPUT USER GUIDES